Damping (music): Percussion

 Percussion instruments, such as timpani or cymbals, often resonate for a long time.
 To control the length of the notes, percussionists will often have to either place their hands on the instrument or use a pedal mechanism as in the case of tubular bells and pedal glockenspiels.

+Vibraphone

 Mallet dampening on the vibraphone is an important technique that facilitates legato phrasing on the instrument.
 It is accomplished by striking a note on one of the bars of the instrument while the pedal is depressed and then using the head of the same or another mallet to stop the vibrations of the bar without raising the pedal.

 There are many benefits of being proficient in this technique as a vibraphonist.
 As it allows a player to hold out one chord and add or subtract any individual pitch desired, a vibist can transition between chords much more smoothly than a pianist who cannot stop a string from vibrating without reaching inside the instrument when the pedal is down.
 Most modern vibraphonists are highly skilled in this technique.

+Cymbals

 On cymbals, choking is an important technique that can add punctuation or heighten musical tension.